Written by Abby Hawkes | 9th December 2025

 Make sure everyone knows how to report an issue and provide multiple ways of reporting it.
 The ability to report issues anonymously is important, and technology can help with this.

 If an allegation is made, acknowledge the claim promptly, stress that it will be taken seriously, and carry out a prompt and thorough investigation that is fair to both sides.
-Failing to do so would not only let your employees down, but would also risk non-compliance with the Worker Protection Act.
+Failing to do so would not only let your employees down but would also risk non-compliance with the Worker Protection Act.

 If a complaint is upheld, ensure outcomes are communicated appropriately, assess what went wrong and strengthen policies and training where needed.
 Again, a failure to react promptly and thoroughly after a complaint could mean your organisation falls foul of the Act.
-If a Tribunal claim is made, there could be 25% uplift on any financial penalty against your company.
+If a Tribunal claim is made, there could be 25% uplift on any financial penalty against your business.

-Practical point 3: Proactive risk management, clarifying your policies and processes, and regular training is key to preventing sexual harassment and inappropriate behaviours and complying with the Worker Protection Act.
+Tip number 3: Proactive risk management, clarifying your policies and processes, and regular training is key to preventing sexual harassment and inappropriate behaviours and complying with the Worker Protection Act.
 Contact Reality HR’s specialists for support with crafting tailored anti-harassment and Dignity at Work policies, including advice on setting up reporting channels.

 Looking for more tips about how to make your Christmas party safe and inclusive?
 See our blogs Maintaining office etiquette during the festive season and 5 golden rules for employers throwing a Christmas party.